Code-Institute-Submissions/JorgenDIF-the-beatles-quiz/README.md

 * Initiating the game automatically conceals the rules while transforming the start button into a restart button.
 * Additionally, users have the option to manually hide the rules.

+* The background image across all pages is the cover of The Beatles album "Revolver."
+It provides a consistent visual theme throughout the entire quiz.

 ![main-page1](assets/images/mainpage-beatles1.png)

 <a id="maine-page2">